ShahrearMSf/betterlinks/README.txt

 **💪 Fast Response:** Less Database queries resulting in faster response time.

-## Easily Analyze and Track Your Cloked Links 📈
+## Easily Analyze and Track Your Cliked Links 📈

 **📈 Real Time Analytics:** Generate real-time analytics data and easily evaluate the performance of your cloaked links with just a glance